davidteaching/intro-ml-physics/README.md

-A repository for my book "An Introduction to Machine Learning to Physicists" and its accompanying python codes.
+A repository for my book "An Introduction to Machine Learning for Physicists" and its accompanying python codes.